onlabsorg/olojs/docs/api/environment.md

 - the `__path__` string, equal to `doc_path`
 - the `import` function which, given a document path (relative to `__path___`, returns the mapped document namespace
-- the `require` function which loads a javascript module from the `stdlib`

 ### evaluate_doc = environment.parseDocument(source)